-You’ve got a pile of old CD’s in your closet that are probably never going to get listened to again because well, the music is still the best ever but everything’s gone digital and who even has a CD player anymore?
+You’ve got a pile in your closet but how what are some ways to dispose of old cds?
+They are probably never going to get listened to again because everything’s gone digital and who even has a CD player anymore?

 Can I Throw Old CD’s in the Trash?

 The short answer is yes but that’s really not a great option.
 You could put them in the trash but CDs and their plastic cases do not decompose in a landfill and if you put them in an incinerator, they’ll give off toxic fumes.
 Neither are good ways to dispose of old CDs.

 Are Old CD’s Recyclable?

 YES!
 One way to dispose of old CDs is to recycle them.
 CDs and their plastic cases can be sent to a recycling center where they are sorted, shredded and melted into a low grade of raw plastic suitable for use in the automotive and building materials industries.
 A few resources for recycling CDs are:

 - CD Recycling Center of America

 - Green Disk – takes more than just CDs

 I’m not really sure there’s much of a market for old CDs simply because everything has, for the most part, gone digital but you could always search eBay if you’ve got a special CD that you think may have some value.

 What is Decluttr.com?